Dr Julia Shaw is a criminal psychologist, bestselling author, and regular presenter of TV and audio shows.

 In 2024, Dr Shaw co-hosted the BBC2 true crime comedy series “The Misinvestigations of Romesh Ranganathan”.

-In addition to regularly being a guest on many radio shows and podcasts, she Dr Shaw has released various original series.
-Most recently Project Mind Control.
-It is about the psychology of whether it is possible to control people’s minds and the dark and fascinating history of psychiatry.
+In addition to regularly being a guest on many radio shows and podcasts, Dr Shaw has released various original series.
+Most recently, in March 2026, Project Mind Control.
+Her Project Mind Control podcast is about the psychology of whether it is possible to control people’s minds and the dark and fascinating history of psychiatry.

-She has also hosted other audio series, including; Experts on Trial on BBC Radio 4 is hosted by Dr Julia Shaw and is about the secret world of expert witnesses.
+Dr Shaw has also hosted other audio series, including; Experts on Trial on BBC Radio 4 which is about the secret world of expert witnesses.
 The Human Subjecton BBC Radio 4, co-hosted by Dr Adam Rutherford, is about the dark history of modern medicine.
-She also co-hosted.
-The Kidnapping of Stephanie Slateron BBC Radio Nottingham, alongside journalist Andy Whittaker.
-When Reality Breaks on BBC Radio 4 is about the loved ones of people with Paranoid Schizophrenia.
+She also co-hosted The Kidnapping of Stephanie Slateron BBC Radio Nottingham, alongside journalist Andy Whittaker.
+Her radio doc When Reality Breaks on BBC Radio 4 is about the loved ones of people with Paranoid Schizophrenia.

 Dr Julia Shaw is German-Canadian.
 She has presented the German TVNOW documentary “Mörderische Frauen” and regularly appears on German television.